maxjo020418/BAScraper/README.md

 > The old docs are in `./BAScraper_old/README_old.md`.
 >
 > This new v0.2.x-a is only tested to the extent that I personally use, so full coverage testing has not been done.
+> It also hasn't been published to PyPi (PyPi on v0.1.2), manually download for the newest v0.2-a
 > please report unexpected issues that may occur.

+An API wrapper for PullPush.io and Arctic-Shift - the 3rd party replacement APIs for Reddit.
+Nothing special.

 After the [2023 Reddit API controversy](https://en.wikipedia.org/wiki/2023_Reddit_API_controversy),
 PushShift.io(and also wrappers such as PSAW and PMAW) is now only available to reddit admins and Reddit PRAW is honestly useless when trying to get a lots of data and data from a specific timeframe.
 This aims to help with that since these 3rd party services didn't have any official/unofficial python wrappers.

-An API wrapper for PullPush.io and Arctic-Shift - the 3rd party replacement APIs for Reddit.
-Nothing special.

 ### Features
 - Asynchronous operations for better performance. (updated from the old multithreaded approach)